SamaherData/Recommendations_with_IBM/README.md

 *Project File Descriptions:*

-- Recommendations_with_IBM.ipynb - Jupyter notebook containing main implementation and analysis.
+- Recommendations_with_IBM.ipynb - Jupyter notebook containing main implementation process.

  - Recommendations_with_IBM.html -  A copy of Recommendations_with_IBM.ipynb in html format.